-The look of the derma is dehydrated, coarse, flaking, dirty and desiccated.
+The look of the derma is dehydrated, coarse, flaking, dirty, and desiccated.
 The outbreaks are commonly acuminate with extreme shedding.
-There is intense burning feeling in the flare-ups which increases in the late afternoon, at nightfall, and between 1 and 4 o’clock in the morning.
+There is an intense burning feeling in the flare-ups which increases in the late afternoon, at nightfall, and between 1 and 4 o’clock in the morning.
 The cold application also causes the worsening of the burning sensation.
 Warm heating pad, opposite, improves this symptom,

 The plaques are written off as noticeable, severe peeling of derma in big scales resulting in an exudating skin layer underneath it.
 Patients report a severe itching and boiling sensation.
 These individuals scratch the skin elements aggressively until they start bleeding.
-The form of psoriasis that requires ARS-IOD deteriorates during the dry, frigid time of the year.
+The form of psoriasis that requires ARSENICUM IODATUM deteriorates during the dry, frigid time of the year.

-The derma of hands and head shielded by numerous of psoriatic outbreaks.
+The derma of hands and head shielded by numerous psoriatic outbreaks.
 The lacerations usually ulcerate, mainly from minor wounds.
 The form of psoriasis that may be successfully treated with Borax deteriorates in warm time and improves during the cold season.
 This version of the disease usually upsets extremely anxious people that suffer from phobias, fears and become scared from unexpected loud sounds.

 The flare-ups of this form of psoriasis are mainly situated on the scalp, limbs, and torso.
 The look of the plaques is cherry red with thickening and hardening of the nearby derma.
 The severity of itching and burning sensation worsens in warm, closed areas (room, apartment, cabin, car, etc.) or from a warm wash in a bathtub or even warm shower.
-At the same time, patients feel much better from cold applications and cold shower.
+At the same time, patients feel much better from cold applications and cold showers.

-Pleats of the derma such as external ears, gluteus, groins, skin of the internal parts of joints are the most common locations for outbreaks of psoriatic plaques of this form.
+Pleats of the derma such as external ears, gluteus, groins, the skin of the internal parts of joints are the most common locations for outbreaks of psoriatic plaques of this form.
 The flare-ups are completely dehydrated and desiccated with slight shedding but more intensive cracking.
 The crashes hemorrhage effortlessly and give out sticky exudate.
 The local heat deteriorates the symptoms.
-This form of psoriasis usually observed in overweight, constipated patients, whose skin look dirty.
+This form of psoriasis is usually observed in overweight, constipated patients, whose skin looks dirty.
 Psoriatic outbursts alternate with gastrointestinal symptoms.

 This remedy is the most popular in the dermatological practice of each homeopath.
-The derma is dehydrated, bumpy, wrinkly and flaking.
+The derma is dehydrated, bumpy, wrinkly, and flaking.
 The outbreaks may appear on virtually any area of the skin.

 - voluptuous ferocious itching